httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

    * The `@signature-params` derived component identifier is not explicitly listed in the list of covered component identifiers, because it is required to always be present as the last line in the signature base.
 This ensures that a signature always covers its own metadata.
    * Further guidance on what to include in this set and in what order is out of scope for this document.

-5. The signer creates the signature base based on these signature parameters. ({{create-sig-input}})
+5. The signer creates the signature base using these parameters and the signature base creation algorithm. ({{create-sig-input}})

-6. The signer uses the `HTTP_SIGN` function to sign the signature base with the chosen signing algorithm using the key material chosen by the signer.
-The `HTTP_SIGN` primitive and several concrete signing algorithms are defined in in {{signature-methods}}.
+6. The signer uses the `HTTP_SIGN` primitive function to sign the signature base with the chosen signing algorithm using the key material chosen by the signer.
+The `HTTP_SIGN` primitive and several concrete applications of signing algorithms are defined in in {{signature-methods}}.

 7. The byte array output of the signature function is the HTTP message signature output value to be included in the `Signature` field as defined in {{signature-header}}.